d-diy/laravel-deployer/README.md

 ### Slack integration

-If you'd like to integrate with FoodKit's release note generator, add the following:
+If you'd like to integrate with Foodkit's release note generator, add the following:

 ```php